Ontario gives electric cars an $80M plug

 “Details of how the funds will flow and the timing of projects will be formalized as Infrastructure Ontario receives information through the process,” he said in an e-mail.

 The McGuinty Liberal government, just weeks from an election, is positioning itself as a green energy champion.
 The government introduced controversial legislation in 2009 aimed at kick-starting an Ontario clean energy manufacturing sector through heavy subsidies and domestic content clauses.
-McGuinty took swipes at his opponents on both the left and the right Thursday, saying the Conservatives “would rip up contracts and do away with those jobs” and accusing the NDP of having “jettisoned” its environmental principals.
+McGuinty took swipes at his opponents on both the left and the right Thursday, amid rebates called a bribe controversies, saying the Conservatives “would rip up contracts and do away with those jobs” and accusing the NDP of having “jettisoned” its environmental principles.

 One Conservative MPP, Peter Shurman, turned the heat back on McGuinty.

 “I think electric cars are great,” said Shurman.
-“We agree with renewables … but here he is handing out $80 million to build more infrastructure when he hasn’t addressed the basic problems that people in Ontario know exist.
+“We agree with renewables … and EV rebates called a bribe by some, but here he is handing out $80 million to build more infrastructure when he hasn’t addressed the basic problems that people in Ontario know exist.
 The main one is the cost of electricity.”

 Toyota announced earlier this month it will be the first major automaker to build electric vehicles in Canada.
 It will manufacture the electric RAV4 sport utility in its Woodstock plant.